 If you choose protein-rich meal replacement shakes to help you shed pounds, try blending together low-fat milk, plant-based milk, yogurt, or cottage cheese with protein powder, nut butter (this is optional), and a small amount of fruit — such as bananas, strawberries, mangoes, or pears.

-There are many protein powders on the market, but my suggestions would be Whey, Casein, pea, or brown rice protein powders.
+There are many protein powders on the market, but my suggestions would be whey, casein, pea, or brown rice protein powders.

-Additional Supplements Recommendations for Women
+Additional Supplement Recommendations for Women

 Women have different nutritional needs than men, and U.S. women tend to be deficient in certain nutrients.